hmac213/event-contract-trading/README.md

 ### Introduction

-Interface for pulling Polymarket and Kalshi data, with continuous statistical arbitrage calculation.
-[OpenAI Structured Outputs](https://platform.openai.com/docs/guides/structured-outputs?api-mode=chat) for market comparison on new arbitrage opportunities.
-PostgreSQL and Python FAST endpoint API integration with Live Project Site, backend w/ RESTful API standards for accesing market data, creating API endpoints.
+A robust, full-stack interface for real-time ingestion and processing of Polymarket and Kalshi data, designed to support continuous statistical arbitrage analysis across event-based markets.
+The system leverages [OpenAI Structured Outputs](https://platform.openai.com/docs/guides/structured-outputs?api-mode=chat) through the API to automatically detect and surface new cross-platform arbitrage opportunities through structured market comparisons.
+Backed by a PostgreSQL database and integrated with a high-performance Python-based FAST API, the backend adheres to RESTful API design principles, enabling reliable access to historical and live market data.
+A live project site provides real-time visualization and interaction with the arbitrage engine, while the API framework supports extensible endpoint creation for research, trading, and analytics applications.

 ### Setup